Maronato/jellyfin-polyglot/README.md

 -   Ensure the user is set to "managed" in the Users tab
 -   Check that the user doesn't have "Enable access to all libraries" in their Jellyfin profile
 -   Run the daily reconciliation task manually: **Dashboard → Scheduled Tasks → Polyglot User Library Sync**

-**LDAP not assigning languages?**

--   Verify the [jellyfin-plugin-ldapauth](https://github.com/jellyfin/jellyfin-plugin-ldapauth) plugin is installed and configured
--   Enable LDAP integration in the LDAP tab
--   Test the connection with a username to verify group detection
--   Check that group mappings match your LDAP group DNs or CNs

-## LDAP Integration

-Polyglot can automatically assign languages based on LDAP group membership:

-1. Install [jellyfin-plugin-ldapauth](https://github.com/jellyfin/jellyfin-plugin-ldapauth) and configure it
-2. Go to **Polyglot → LDAP tab**
-3. Enable **LDAP Integration**
-4. Add group mappings (e.g., "Spanish Users" → Spanish language)
-5. Set priorities if users might be in multiple groups (higher priority wins)

-When a new user logs in via LDAP, Polyglot checks their groups and assigns the matching language automatically.

 ## How It Works